 The Parish Administrator and the priests work part-time.
-The Parish Office is usually open to visitors on Monday, Thursday and Friday from 9am - 12 noon.
+The Parish Office is usually open to visitors on Monday and Thursday from 9am - 12 noon.
 We’ll be pleased to assist you in any way we can in the preparations for your wedding.

 You might also like to explore the Church of England website Your Church Wedding which has a wealth of information.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 The church flower arrangers are able to provide arrangements at a reasonable cost; details will be available at the preliminary interview.
 You may prefer to choose your own florist or do it yourselves.
 Please inform the church office of your choice so we know what’s happening.